-I had a weird thing happen to me today.
+I had a weird thing happen to me with a file extension a while back and it taught me something new.
 I needed to download a copy of a video I posted to Facebook.
 That video should have downloaded as an MP4 file.
 However, the file kept downloading as a .jpg file.
 A .jpg is a still image.

 Stranger still, when I tried to open that .jpg file, I got a warning that it wasn’t an image file at all.
 It didn’t matter which browser I used or even if I switched computers.

 I fixed the issue by changing the file extension.
 I knew the file was indeed an MP4, so I thought it was worth a try.
 To do this, you’ll need to be able to see the file extension.
 So, click the View tab in File Explorer.

 Then click Show from the drop-down menu.

 Then right-click on the file you want to change the extension for and choose Show more options

 then select Rename.

 When the name box opens, I’ll select the .jpg…

 There’s a warning that changing an extension can mess up a file.
 I hit Yes, anyway.